-Sample size determination also involves additional considerations beyond power analysis, such as availability of resources and desired precision (Lakens, 2022).
+Separately, sample size determination also involves additional considerations beyond power analysis, such as availability of resources and desired precision (Lakens, 2022).
 Researchers should consider that sample sizes employed in power analyses do not have to be based on as-yet unknown estimates of the effect size they are studying, but can instead be based on the researchers’ Smallest Effect Size of Interest (SESOI: Lakens, Scheel, et al., 2018).
 Previous work has also pointed out ways in which standard power analyses may still under-power studies due to between-study heterogeneity.
 This may require that sample sizes be increased further.
 For discussion of this issue as well as materials for performing power analyses that can account for this see McShane and Böckenholt (2014).

 Of course, power is not the only factor that influences the quality of inferences when using NHST.
 Exploratory multiway ANOVAs are commonly reported in IRAP publications, and yet corrections for multiple testing (i.e., to control the family-wise error rate) are rarely applied.
 Cramer and colleagues (2016) demonstrated that this factor alone gives rise to false positive rates that are greatly inflated beyond the 5% implied by an α-level of 0.05 (e.g., >14%).
 Exactly how high false positive rates are inflated for the specific types of multiway ANOVAs employed in IRAP research (e.g., 4 X 2 mixed within-between repeated measures ANOVAs) remains unclear.
 Future research may wish to examine this in simulation studies.